jeesung-ahn/jeesung-ahn.github.io/index.md

 *writing manuscript completed*

 <div class="column" markdown="1">
-We conducted a qualitative review of intervention literature to identify interventions that most effectively improve physical inactivity and/or loneliness.
-We also proposed
+We qualitatively reviewed literature that examined the effects of interventions that are designed to tackle two important public health matters: physical inactivity and loneliness.
+Our aim was to identify which aspects of intervention most effectively improve physical inactivity and/or loneliness and whether these two variables are bi-directionally related.
+We proposed a psychological framework that suggests how social influences may underlie the loneliness and physical activity relationship.
  </div>
 </div>
 <br>
 <div align="center"><font size="+1"><strong>Perseverance Thought</strong></font></div>
 *ongoing data analysis*